 Expertise Creates a Higher Bar

 Not all trustees are held to the same standard.
-This statute says that a trustee who has special skills or professional expertise must actually use them.
-And if someone became a trustee because they represented that they had particular expertise, the law holds them to that representation whether or not they actually possess those skills.
+This statute says that a trustee who has special skills or professional expertise must actually use them when administering the trust.
+If someone became a trustee because they represented that they had particular expertise, the law holds them to that claim.
+This is a core part of the trustee's duty of care.

 A trustee who has special skills or expertise, or who is named trustee in reliance on the trustee's representation that the trustee has special skills or expertise, shall use those special skills or expertise.